bitextor/bitextor/README.md

 `user@pc:~$ sudo apt install cmake g++ automake pkg-config openjdk-8-jdk python python-pip python-magic libboost-all-dev`

-Most of the scripts in bitextor are written in Python.
-Because of this, it is necessary to also install Python 2.
+Most of the scripts in bitextor are written in Python 3 syntax.
+Because of this, it is necessary to also install Python >= 3.
 All these tools are available in most Unix-based operating systems repositories.

 Some external Python libraries should also be installed before starting the installation of bitextor: